 Canon 77D versus Nikon D7200

-The Canon EOS 77D and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2015.
+The Canon EOS 77D and the Nikon D7200 are two digital cameras that were officially introduced, respectively, in February 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 77D and the Nikon D7200.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 77D and the Nikon D7200 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (11 percent) than the Canon 77D.
 Moreover, the D7200 is substantially heavier (42 percent) than the 77D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.